allianz/ng-aquila/projects/ng-aquila/src/datefield/datefield.md

 <!-- example(datefield-format-injection) -->

 #### Parsing
-Parsing converts a string into a valid date model which is either a native Date object or a moment object with the current set of available NxDateAdapters.
+Parsing converts the input string to the proper model of the date adapter you are using.

 **Parsing capabilities of date adapters:** The native date object has only minimal parsing capabilities.
 There is no parsing format supported so it's simply ignored if any is given.
-The moment class has a pretty good support for parsing in different formats.

-The default parsing pattern for the moment adapter is `L` standing for local aware and translates to `MM/DD/YYYY` for `en-US`.
-See the [documentation](https://momentjs.com/docs/#/parsing/) for details.
+The default parsing pattern for the Iso and moment adapter is `L` standing for local aware and translates to `MM/DD/YYYY` for `en`.

 Pass a pattern of your choice to be used for the internal date heuristics.
 There are multiple valid formats.
 If you don't pass one, the current locale format will be the base for the pattern's heuristics.